-The divine above of Lord Jagannath built out of unique Kalinga style of architecture stands on a plinth of 214 feet in height.
-According to the historians the temple construction was initiated by King Anantvarman Chondgang Dev.
+The divine above of Lord Jagannath built out of the unique Kalinga style of architecture stands on a plinth of 214 feet in height.
+According to historians, the temple construction was initiated by King Anantvarman Chondgang Dev.
 Thus the Jagmohan was built in 1148.
 Later another ruler Anang Bhima completed the temple in 1997, what we see right now.
-Thus the adoration of the deities kept on until 1558 when it was attacked by the Afgans.
+Thus the adoration of the deities kept on until 1558 when it was attacked by the Afghans.
 The sacred idols were kept in an island of Chilka lake and the worship was stopped.
 While Ramchandra Deva established his independent empire again the idols were restored to the temple and worship was restarted.
-The temple complex is 650 feet squire and comprises of 4 chambers- the deul, the jagamohana, Nata Mandir and Bhogamandir.
+The temple complex is 650 feet squire and comprises 4 chambers- the deul, the Jaganmohan, Nata Mandir, and Bhogamandir.
 These chambers are surrounded by 6 meters high wall.

 How to Reach Jagannath Puri?

 By Road: – Puri is accessible from any port of India or Odisha by road.
-Very good motocable roads link Jagannath Puri to different cities of tourist interest.
-You can get there by hiring taxi car or can avail the bus services which operate between Puri and Kolkata, Ranchi, Raipur, Durgapur etc.
+Very good moto cable roads link Jagannath Puri to different cities of tourist interest.
+You can get there by hiring a taxi car or can avail the bus services which operate between Puri and Kolkata, Ranchi, Raipur, Durgapur, etc.

 By Train: – Puri is well linked by the superfast trains to other cities of India